 It’s a fairly common dysfunction, affecting about one in every 10 women.
 It’s also a dysfunction that’s easy to pass off as a normal effect of feeling tired and stressed, or simply as a side effect of the aging process.

 The reality is that HSDD is a real, clinically recognized sexual dysfunction.
 It’s a dysfunction that can have serious effects on your life, affecting everything from your ability to maintain a normal, healthy sexual relationship to your overall well being.

 Luckily, HSDD is treatable.
 Below, we’ve covered everything you need to know about hypoactive sexual desire disorder, from the most common symptoms to causes, as well as the most popular and effective treatments available for restoring your sex drive.

-Hypoactive sexual desire disorder, or HSDD, is a persistent lack of sexual interest.
-While it’s far from abnormal to have days (or even weeks) in which you have little to no interest in sex, HSDD is defined as a lack of sexual desire that lasts for longer than six month.
+Hypoactive sexual desire disorder, or HSDD, is a persistent lack of sexual interest, that causes distress or interpersonal difficulty and is not related to medication use, or a medical or mental health condition.
+While it’s far from abnormal to have days (or even weeks) in which you have little to no interest in sex, HSDD is defined as a lack of sexual desire that lasts for longer than six month, with accompanying distress.